-Fraserburgh Harbour Commissioners would like to reassure you that they are taking extra precautions in light of the coronavirus pandemic to limit any impact on all operations at the harbour.
-However, in line with Government instructions we will be limiting our operations to essential requirements.
+Fraserburgh Harbour Commissioners would like to reassure you that they are taking extra precautions in light of the coronavirus pandemic to limit any impact on all operations at the harbour and will be following Government Guidelines.
 All those attending the fish market are asked to ensure that they utilise the hand washing facilities and wear a face covering if applicable on arrival at the market and adhere to the social distancing requirements as advised by the Government before, during and after the sale.
 During this time additional hygiene measures will be in place and all users are asked to strictly adhere to these.

-1. No person with a cough or sneeze is to enter the fish market.
+1. No persons with Covid 19 Symptons (including a cough or sneeze) or anyone that has been advised to self isolate is to enter the fish market.

 2. On entering the fish market, you must wash your hands with soap and water.
 Do this for at least 20 seconds.

 3. The 1m minimum social distancing must be adhered to at all times.

 4. Only remain within the fish market for the minimum length of time.

 The port has remained open throughout the pandemic with the two ship repair facilities operational with additional policies and procedures in place including the requirement for booking forms to be completed.
 All change in instructions from the Government will be considered by the Commissioners at the appropriate time and the recommended steps taken.
 We are sure you will be understanding of the situation and we look forward to the co-operation of all port users during this time to keep everyone safe.